Hear scintillating conversations with designers, artists & thinkers who share insights & ideas from their working lives.

-Our third talk Design of the Times, DES brings together designers & architects working in the Circular Economy, a system dedicated to eliminating waste and focusing on methods to continuously reuse materials and resources.
+Circular Thinking in Design brings together designers & architects working in the Circular Economy, a system dedicated to eliminating waste and focusing on methods to continuously reuse materials and resources.
 Dutch designer & architect, Robert van Middendorp discusses his project to build a community hall made from ‘hand me down’ materials.
 Located in a business park on the outskirts of Zwolle, a city in the northeast of the Netherlands, Robert will share his knowledge and frustrations at pushing forward an ambition to change the way we build.
 Robert is joined by Chris Stewart, director at Collective Architecture who will discuss circular economy initiatives in Scotland.

-Robert van Middendorp graduated from ArtEZ Hogeschool voor de kunsten in Zwolle in Architecture.
-During an internship, he realised that he did not only want to sit behind a desk, but work with his hands, so founded his own building & making practice, Atelier van Middendorp (AvM).
+Robert van Middendorp graduated from ArtEZ Hogeschool voor de kunsten in Zwolle in Architecture who established his building & making practice, Atelier van Middendorp (AvM) in 2018.

 Chris Stewart is an architect with Collective Architecture.
 He’s currently running a programme with Zero Waste Scotland, in conjunction with The Royal Incorporation of Architects in Scotland (RIAS) & Resource Futures, mentoring SME construction industry companies on the introduction of the circular economy into their work.
 He is chair of RIAS Sustainability Working Group / former chair and current Director of the Scottish Ecological Design Association (SEDA) and sustainability convenor of the Glasgow institute of Architects (GIA).